 London is a safe place to visit.
 By international standards, Britain as a whole has low rates of street crime and violence, but in any big city it is worth taking a few simple safety precautions:

-- Keep your personal belongings close to you and keep expensive items out of sight, particularly in bars and restaurants.
-Try not to carry too many valuables.
+- keep your personal belongings close to you and keep expensive items out of sight, particularly in bars and restaurants, and try not to carry too many valuables

 We strongly recommend that you take out both medical (see below) and personal belongings insurance for the duration of your study abroad period.
 This will ensure you get any medical treatment you require and will also protect you should your luggage go missing, your laptop be lost or your wallet get stolen.
 Make sure you keep the documents safe and know how to claim.